National Institute for Environmental Studies Invasive Species of Japan Japanese | English

 Invasion information

-Range in Japan Established in Fukushima, Saitama, Fukui, Gifu, Shizuoka, Aichi, Mie, Nara, Shiga, Kyoto, Osaka, Hyogo, Okayama, Tottori, Hiroshima, Shimane, Yamaguchi and Kagawa Prefs.
+Range in Japan Established in Fukushima, Saitama, Fukui, Gifu, Shizuoka, Aichi, Mie, Nara, Shiga, Kyoto, Osaka, Hyogo, Okayama, Tottori, Hiroshima, Shimane, Yamaguchi, Kagawa, and Ehime Prefs.

 There are several records of temporary observation or past establishment in several other regions (some of those might be misidentification of musk rat or mink).